 Panel Discussion and Workshop

-In January 2018, the Playable Austin project will conclude with a two-day “IdeaLab” workshop, utilizing the Playable City framework.
+On February 8-9, the Playable Austin project will conclude with a two-day “IdeaLab” workshop, utilizing the Playable City framework.
 Targeted at local creatives, the workshop will encourage participants to look at issues facing Austin and develop playable solutions.
 Day two of the IdeaLab will culminate with a free, public presentation of the group’s ideas, all of which will be considered by City staff for implementation.